Deputies: Drugs found stashed in Little Debbie box during Arkansas traffic stop - NewsBreak

 According to the Johnson County Sheriff’s office, the driver of a vehicle ran away from the traffic stop after a deputy saw methamphetamine paraphernalia in plain view.
 Deputies also claimed a woman in the vehicle tried to hide a small bag of pills.

-A K-9 unit was called to the scene, and deputies located the driver hiding in a wooded area nearby.
+A K-9 unite was called to the scene, and deputies located the driver hiding in a wooded area nearby.
 The deputies determined the pair were both felons from Oklahoma, with the woman having

 a felony warrant out of Oklahoma City for vehicle theft.